top of page

 One of the biggest misunderstandings people have after a DUI is believing the Court automatically orders “DUI school.”
 In reality, what the Court typically orders is:

-The ADSAC assessment itself is what determines what type of education or treatment is recommended not the judge directly.
+The ADSAC assessment itself is what determines what type of education or treatment is recommended, not the judge directly.
 The certified ADSAC assessor makes professional recommendations based on the assessment, and those recommendations may include:

 This is where Service Oklahoma becomes the final authority.
 To reinstate or protect your driver’s license, Service Oklahoma requires: